 .shock - Fotolia

 Networks are complex, and many things can go wrong.
-Here are three of the most common network issues to troubleshoot:
+Here are three the most common network issues to troubleshoot:

 1. Users complain the network is too slow.
 There can be many reasons why a network that provided adequate performance in the past is now frustrating its users.
 For instance, a new application, such as video conferencing or online training videos, may have been added.
 A failing switch port or link could cause traffic to route around the failure and overload another link.

-In other cases, the network could be part of a larger organizational network.
+In other cases, the network could be part a larger organizational network.
 As a result, a change in the larger network has resulted in more traffic through the internet connection point, slowing responses to cloud-resident applications.